 Creeping Phlox and Ground Cover

-Many professional landscapers and homeowners like run into areas of a property that need something different from a shrub, flower garden, water feature, or fruit bearing tree.
+Many professional landscapers and homeowners like to run into areas of a property that need something different from a shrub, flower garden, water feature, or fruit-bearing tree.
 These areas are often found in areas that have soil that other plants have a hard time thriving.
-It could be due to the rocky soil, and the area has too much shade, or has drainage issues.
+It could be due to the rocky soil and the area has too much shade or has drainage issues.
 Others might use ground cover to cover a slope or bank that does not offer a flat surface for your typical gardening.
-Then some people might use ground cover to line a walkway or to serve as a border of a flower garden.
+Then some people might use ground cover to line a walkway or serve as a border of a flower garden.
 A simple, low cost and often inferior care option for these troubled areas are planting a ground cover.
-Plants that are considered to be ground cover are an excellent choice for areas that a typical plant just would not work for whatever reason.
+Plants considered to be ground cover are an excellent choice for areas that a typical plant would not work for whatever reason.

 A ground cover such as creeping phlox is an excellent choice for an area of a property that the soil is rocky or not the best option for other plants because it can grow over the terrain that is in that location.
-The creeping phlox is also an excellent option that can be used to cover an unsightly slope or bank.
-This ground cover needs to grow in the early spring months and then will produce almost a blanket effect of flowers in many different shades.
-Typically the creeping phlox produces flowers of different hues of pinks, purples, reds, blues and brilliant whites.
+A creeping phlox is also an excellent option that You can use to cover an unsightly slope or bank.
+This ground cover needs to grow in the early spring months and will produce almost a blanket effect of flowers in many different shades.
+Typically the creeping phlox produces flowers of different hues of pinks, purples, reds, blues, and brilliant whites.
 This type of ground cover is very sturdy and is also low care.
-So it is great for someone looking for a plant that they can plant and forget about or to add to an area of the property like a natural area that they typically do not do a lot of gardening in.
-Since they are sturdy they can withstand the elements that mother nature is likely to put on them and because this particular type of ground cover is so thick it covers up unsightly bare spots or other eyesores.
+So it is excellent for someone looking for a plant that they can plant and forget about or add to an area of the property like a natural area that they typically do not do a lot of gardening in.
+Since they are sturdy, they can withstand the elements that mother nature is likely to put on them, and because this particular type of ground cover is so thick, it covers up unsightly bare spots or other eyesores.